github/docs/content/code-security/secret-scanning/copilot-secret-scanning/generating-regular-expressions-for-custom-patterns-with-ai.md

 title: Generating regular expressions for custom patterns with AI
 shortTitle: Use the regular expression generator
 intro: 'You can use the {% data variables.secret-scanning.custom-pattern-regular-expression-generator %} to generate regular expressions for custom patterns.
 The generator uses an AI model to generate expressions that match your input, and optionally example strings.'
-product: '{% data reusables.gated-features.secret-scanning %}'
+permissions: '{% data reusables.permissions.security-repo-enable %}'
 versions:
   feature: secret-scanning-custom-pattern-ai-generated
 type: how_to